Radiant Presence

 As I was watching the steady flow of birds, something new landed among them, and stayed long enough for me to really take it in.
 It was a male rose-breasted grosbeak.

-My backyard was full of action that year.
-The feeder hung from a pole within view of my kitchen, in an open yard lined with trees.
-I kept it filled with songbird mix and sunflower seeds.
-Birds came in from all directions, taking turns.
+My backyard was full of action that year, thanks to a steady supply of songbird mix and sunflower seeds.
+Birds perched in the trees, waiting their turn at the feeder.
+I had a clear view from my kitchen and watched them fly in and out from all directions.
 There was often so much movement, it was surprising they didn’t bump into each other mid-flight.

 Each bird had its own way of using the feeder.
 Some would grab a single seed and quickly fly off.
-Others stayed and ate their fill.
-Some hopped on the ground, devouring the seeds others tossed aside.
+Many stayed and ate their fill.
+Others preferred to feed on the ground, happily devouring the seeds scattered from above.

 The grosbeak became a regular visitor, along with cardinals, sparrows, finches, nuthatches, woodpeckers, blue jays, cowbirds, mourning doves, juncos, red-winged blackbirds, and more.